May 30, 2018

-The application period for Arkansas’s special urban bowhunts for the 2017-18 hunting season is now open and will run until 6:30 p.m., August 18.
-Hunters interested in participating in the Cherokee Village, Russellville, Fairfield Bay, Horseshoe Bend, Heber Springs and Hot Springs Village hunts should visit www.arkansasbowhunters.org to register online or contact J.D.
+LITTLE ROCK - The application period for Arkansas’s special urban bowhunts for the 2018-19 hunting season is now open.
+Hunters interested in participating in the Cherokee Village, Russellville, Fairfield Bay, Horseshoe Bend, Heber Springs and Hot Springs Village hunts should visit http://www.arkansasbowhunters.org/UrbanHunt to register online or contact J.D.
 Crawford at email@example.com.

 Hunters wishing to participate in the Bull Shoals or Lakeview hunts should contact the Bull Shoals Urban Bowhunters Association.
 The two men to talk to there are Dale Forbus at firstname.lastname@example.org (870-405-2369) and Bob Wyble at email@example.com (870-421-0587).

 The Arkansas Game and Fish Commission works with these two bowhunting groups in order to help administer needed hunts in urban areas.

 “We’re fortunate to have these two partners step up and help administer these hunts, ensure the hunters are proficient and discreet and coordinate with the cities to prevent any conflicts,” said Ralph Meeker “Hunting is the most efficient means we have to control deer populations, and these hunts allow hunters to enjoy their sport while contributing to needy Arkansans throughout the state.”

 As a stipulation of the hunt, all hunters must donate their first adult deer harvested to Arkansas Hunters Feeding the Hungry.
 Additionally, hunters who participate in the hunts must attend an orientation where they must pass a proficiency test with their archery equipment.
 An orientation fee is collected by the bowhunting organizations.